hazlolabs/hazlolabs/content/pages/index.md

       money is the same.

       You need people who understand and believe in your vision...

-A true partner.
+      Hazlo Labs has a unique and hands on approach that might just be what your startup NEEDS.
     actions:
       - type: Button
         label: Apply Now